 New Adult romances focus on characters who are college-age or in the years just beyond.
 Often, they're struggling to make decisions about the way they want to work, play, and live their lives—and who they want to be with.
-If you’re new to this subgenre or simply can't get enough of it, check out the list below of excellent New Adult romance books you won’t want to miss.
+Whether you’re new to this subgenre or already can't get enough of it, check out the list below of excellent New Adult romance books you won’t want to miss.

 Tina Chen is trying to get her degree to support her immigrant parents, so when she hears billionaire heir Blake Reynolds make an ignorant comment about being poor, she calls him on it.
-But then Blake surprises her by offering to switch lives with her for a month.
+Then Blake surprises her by offering to switch lives with her for a month.
 But stepping into each other’s shoes has some unintended consequences …

 If you’ve read any Penny Reid, you know she writes hilarious romance with nerdy nuggets of goodness, and Kissing Tolstoy is no exception.
 The fun story follows Anna, a student who discovers that the man she had a blind date with months ago is now (eep!) her Russian literature professor.

-If you love that combination of sweet, funny, and witty romance, this debut will probably be up your alley.
+If you love that combination of sweet, funny, and witty romance, this college romance debut will probably be up your alley.
 Need more proof?
 Author Rainbow Rowell said that she loved it, and that Penny and Sam are “so real and vulnerable, you want to send them care packages.”

 A Crack in Everything